tidyverse/tidyverse.org/content/blog/workflowsets-0-0-1/index.md

 slug: workflowsets-0-0-1
 title: workflowsets 0.0.1
-date: 2021-03-29
+date: 2021-03-30
 author: Max Kuhn
 description: >
-    A new package for evaluating many models at once is now on CRAN along with a corresponding update to the tidyposterior package.
+    A new package for evaluating many models at once is now on CRAN, along with a corresponding update to the tidyposterior package.

 photo: